Aug. 2012 - Jul. 2016 ,Department of Automation, Tsinghua University

 6. Ji Lin, Liangliang Ren, Jiwen Lu, jianjiang Feng, and Jie Zhou, Consistent-Aware Deep Learning for Person Re-identification in a Camera Network, IEEE International Conference on Computer Vision and Pattern Recognition, 2017.

-7. Liangliang Ren, Jiwen Lu, Jianjiang Feng, and Jie Zhou, Uniform and Variational Deep Learning for RGB-D Object Recognition and Person Re-Identification，Transactions on Image Processing, submitted.
+7. Liangliang Ren, Jiwen Lu, Jianjiang Feng, and Jie Zhou, Uniform and Variational Deep Learning for RGB-D Object Recognition and Person Re-Identification，Transactions on Image Processing, 2019.